 - Drips and puddles.

-Treating below ground penetrating damp is more complicated and may involve the application of cementitious survey in the masonry or the use of a plastic membrane.
+Treating below ground-penetrating damp is more complicated and may involve the application of cementitious survey in the masonry or the use of a plastic membrane.
+A property surveyor experienced in ground-penetrating damp will be able to recommend the best form of treatment depending on the level of penetrating damp damage.